Oceanos1/ADA-Storytelling-les-fraises-tagada/_features/05-mobility.md

 <p style="color:black;font-size:25px;"><b>Other Checkins</b></p>

 Let's imagine now that you have missed your friend.
 You know where he checked in and you want to know where he is going to check-in next (so that you can surprise him).
 We have the solution for you !
+Based on the first Checkin of the day, we have put in place a predictor that can guess where our friend will go next !
+For example,